GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex3_.md

 - Discuss your results and created maps.
 Are you satisfied with the map?
 What can you do with this results?
 What do you to change?
-- Discuss the challenges you encountered, as well as the potentials of conducting participatory mapping projeczs you recognized.
+- Discuss the challenges you encountered, as well as the potentials of conducting participatory mapping projects you recognized.
 What did you learn?
 - Discuss what you would do different in the future (e.g. use only one colour, etc.).
 - Discuss the importance of a well planned mapping process in order to have usable results and data.